1-800-460-5597 (US & Canada)

 As a degree requirement, you will write and submit a capstone paper that explores in depth a program-approved topic of your own choosing that demonstrates effective use of appropriate academic sources.
 The expected length of the capstone paper is 45 to 50 pages.

 The optional master’s thesis is an original research project demonstrating your ability to conduct primary-source research and demonstrate mastery of the historiography germane to the research question.
+This option is recommended for those interested in continuing their studies in history at the doctoral level.
 The thesis must reflect graduate-level analysis, synthesis, and argument and make a compelling case for the argument's historical and historiographic significance.
-Students interested in this degree completion option must petition the program director, associate program director for academics, and capstone director during the second semester.
-The petition must be accompanied by a thesis proposal and letters of recommendation from two faculty members of the Master of Arts in Military History program.
+Students interested in this degree completion option must petition the Capstone/Thesis Director during the second semester.
+The petition must be accompanied by a thesis proposal and letters of recommendation from two faculty members of the Master of Arts in History or Master of Arts in Military History program.

-Prerequisites: Approval of program director, associate program director for academics, and capstone director; and successful completion of the five previous core courses.
+Prerequisites: Approval of thesis petition and successful completion of the five previous core courses.

 The final academic requirement for the military history program is a week-long residency at the beautiful and historic Norwich University campus in Vermont.
 Students have the opportunity to meet with fellow students, faculty, and program staff in both formal classroom and informal settings.
 Norwich covers the cost of all meals and accommodation on campus.
 Academic recognition ceremonies and commencement cap off the week, and family and friends are encouraged to attend.